 Oct.
-2, 1933: A gathering of some two hundred person including Mayor H. C. Hanson and members of the City Council, inspected the new Geneva plant as guests of City Engineer E. Roy Wells who started the operation.
+2, 1933: A gathering of some 200 people, including Mayor H. C. Hanson and members of the City Council, inspected the new Geneva plant as guests of City Engineer E. Roy Wells, who started the operation.

 At the young age of 23, Juanita Martin supervised the building of the 1933 “Sewerage Treatment Works” in Geneva for her father’s construction company.
 As “Gang Boss,” she signed contracts, hired men, and bought materials for the job.
 She directed the day laborers with the same vim and tact she used when dealing with bankers and government inspectors.